 Take time to reflect on the state of your emotional connection with your spouse.
 Is there still a spark there?
 Do you want to work on rekindling it?

-If the answer to these questions is yes, then how to cope with an affair?
+If the answer to these questions is yes and you want to work towards mending the breach, then how to cope with an affair?
 Or, how to cope with infidelity?

 So, let us look at some strategies for dealing with your spouse’s affair, moving past it and onto a new normal in your marriage.